Libyan Wings

-Libyan Wings Airlines Co JSC (شركة الاجنحة الليبية), or Libyan Wings (الأجنحة الليبية), is an airline with its head office on the grounds of Mitiga International Airport in Tripoli, Libya.
+Libyan Wings Airlines Co JSC (شركة الاجنحة الليبية), or Libyan Wings (الأجنحة الليبية), is an airline with its head office on the grounds of ben ashour in Tripoli, Libya.
 It started operations in September 2015 after facing delays because of political instability in Libya.
 As of January 2020, the airline operates four Airbus A319s to four destinations in Libya, Tunisia and Turkey.

+It is banned from flying into the EU.

 History

 In June 2013, ch-aviation reported that Libyan Wings intended to start operations in November of that year.
 In November 2013, the airline signed a memorandum of understanding with Airbus for three Airbus A350-900s and four Airbus A320neos; the anticipated launch date was shifted to early 2014.
 In May 2014, Libyan Wings signed to lease two Airbus A319s from a Dubai-based company, planning to begin flights later in the year.
 However, because of the deteriorating political situation in Libya, the airline had to delay its launch further.
 While it waited for conditions to improve, Libyan Wings retained its Airbus A319s rather than return them to the lessor, even though this action was costly.

 In order to obtain its air operator's certificate, the airline had to conduct a proving flight with passengers.
 Because Tripoli was still unsafe, Libyan Wings operated its proving flight in Turkey with Libyan Civil Aviation Authority officials on board.
 The airline commenced operations on 21 September 2015 with a flight from Tripoli to Istanbul.
 Four days later, Turkey required all Libyan citizens to have a visa before entering the country; Libyan Wings had to suspend operations while its passengers traveled to the Turkish consulate in Misrata, 200 km away, to obtain their visas.

 Flights to Tunis began in October 2015, and Istanbul operations have since resumed.
 As of October 2016, the memorandum of understanding with Airbus is still in effect, although the order has not been finalised yet.